Solution | Social Determinants of Health#

 This is community-level survey data, and should not be used to support misleading attribution on how an individual person’s socioeconomic status, minority/ethnic background, and household situation predicts/informs potential disease occurrence or outcomes.
 Self-reported survey data is particularly subject to recall, social desirability, and non-response bias.
 Any decisions or actions driven by this analysis must consider these limitations that may influence the distribution of the data.

-Moreover, the disease associations relating to regional community-level characteristics should be used to promote and prioritize health equity and therapeutic access as opposed to re-enforcing or deepening disparities or biases in the health and life sciences systems where it is deployed.
-This solution can (and should) be extended to include additional data such as HCP or pharmacy geolocation information as well as individual-level (de-identified) personal patient behavioral and clinical data in regions identified as areas of potential disparity.
+Moreover, the disease associations relating to regional community-level characteristics should be used to promote and prioritize health equity and therapeutic access instead of re-enforcing or deepening disparities or biases in the health and life sciences systems where it is deployed.

 Further models built for designing personalized patient-care journeys, health outreach programs, pricing considerations, or therapeutic delivery should be evaluated with a rigorous responsible AI ethics process to ensure no biases are propagated, all subpopulations are considered, and model interpretability and explainability are in place.